Immortals RLFC: History

-The winter 2004 championship turned to be a disaster for the Immortals: their third place in the standing denied them a place in the final game in which the Razorbacks RLFC were crowned for the first time as champions.

-After the previous year upset, the Immortals RLFC played a great 2005 spring championship in which they won the Season final by in AUB.

-The winter 2005 championship, the Immortals finished the season in second place just behind a Razorback RLFC team whose defensive line just conceived 38 points in 8 games.
-The final game held in Balamand Stadium, was as promised defensive game.
-The Immortals RLFC won the final game 10–8.
-(All four tries were scored in the first 20 minutes in the game).
-The Immortals became the first team in Lebanese Rugby League Championship to win both spring and winter championships.
+In 2001, RLIF sanctions the development plan for Lebanese rugby league.

 As it became the unofficial tradition the Immortals RLFC couldn’t win both championship in a row finished their 2006 spring championship in second behind the Razorbacks.
-The Razorbacks won a well deserved final game in Balamand Stadium 36-14 to clinch their second Title.
+The Razorbacks won a well-deserved final game in Balamand Stadium 36–14 to clinch their second Title.
 During the 2006 spring championship, the Immortals RLFC travelled to France to play in a seven’s tournament as part of the "Tournoi des 5 Ballons "organized by the ESEC University.
 The Immortals tied point with a Russian and French university but failed to play the final game by a mere try in tries difference.
 The Immortals took third place after beating a Spanish university in their last game.
 The Sami Halabi era came to an end due to the fact that Mr. Halabi was forced to travel, the Immortals RLFC appointed Both Ibrahim Ballout and the Lebanese Rugby League undoubtedly best player Rudy Hachach as team coaches.
-The Immortals had a perfect Season.
-They finished their season undefeated and won their final game against their bitter Rivals the Wolves RLFC in Bhamdoun 36–10.
-During this season, the Immortals set the Lebanese Rugby League championship winning margin record 82–0 against Club Libanais (now known as Jounieh Al Galacticos RLFC) on January 14, 2007 in Bhamdoun Stadium.
+The Immortals had a perfect season.
+They finished their season undefeated and won their final game against their bitter rivals the Wolves RLFC in Bhamdoun 36–10.
+During this season, the Immortals set the Lebanese Rugby League championship winning margin record 82–0 against Club Libanais (now known as Jounieh Al Galacticos RLFC) on January 14, 2007, in Bhamdoun Stadium.